nila-max/orbiter/README.md

 # Orbiter Space Flight Simulator

-Orbiter is a spaceflight simulator based on Newtonian mechanics.
+Orbiter is a spaceflight simulator based on Newtonian m.
 Its playground is our solar system with many of its major bodies – the sun, planets and moons.
 You take control of a spacecraft – either historic, hypothetical, or purely science fiction.
 Orbiter is unlike most commercial computer games with a space